 June 4, noon-9pm

-Bring your own food and drink’ party on the Recreational ground, Crispe Road.
-Activities and fun.
+Bring your own food and drink’ party for Acol residents and families only Activities and fun.

 Monkton will be lighting the beacon on the Thursday evening after a procession from the village hall; there will be a church service at 3pm on the Friday; a musical evening on the Saturday in the village hall and The Big Lunch (for villagers only) outside the village hall on the Sunday.
 All these events have been organised by a group of dedicated villagers.